 8/15/12 - We’ve recently published a paper on SKS splitting in the southeastern US in collaboration with Lara Wagner and Maggie Benoit.
 This represents the first publication of data collected using the Yale broadband seismometers; 8 of these instruments were deployed in 2009-2010 in Virginia and West Virginia as part of the TEENA experiment.
 The paper also includes measurements made by former undergraduate intern Emme Johnston as part of her senior thesis at Mount Holyoke College, which was co-advised by Maureen.

 6/11/12 - Undergraduate student and G&G major Leah Campbell has just started her IRIS summer internship working at the USGS in Menlo Park.
-Follow her blog describing her experiences here.
+You can follow her blog describing her experiences.

 6/8/12 - Maureen is co-editing a special issue of Earth and Planetary Science Letters on scientific results from USArray - see the announcement on the EarthScope webpage.
 If you do USArray-related research, please consider contributing to the special issue - for questions or more info, contact Maureen.

 6/7/12 - Graduate student Colton Lynner’s paper on the contribution to SK(K)S splitting from anisotropy in the lower mantle beneath Africa has just been published in BSSA.